Director / Writer

 Director of Photography

 In 2018, Anthony won Best Cinematography at the Hollywood International Independent Documentary Awards for his work on Stripped (2018).
 He was later nominated for Best Cinematography at the 2018 Los Angeles Independent Film Festival Awards.
 His directorial short, Red (2019), received an Official Selection and Award of Commendation at the 2019 Canada Shorts Film Festival.
 His most recent and notable work includes To Kill A Secret (2019), a short drama starring Mark Taylor in which he was the Director of Photography.
+Anthony has also worked in television, with seasons 7 and 8 of Insight Production’s Big Brother Canada being his latest.

 Maria Teresa Rossi